-The Mercer Varsity Program is open to athletes with at least two seasons (e.g. fall and spring seasons) of novice rowing experience, or by the head coaches’ approval.
+The Mercer Varsity Program is open to athletes with at least two seasons (e.g. fall and spring) of novice rowing experience, or by approval of the head coach.

-All required documents including the medical form, family commitment form, code of conduct, and the parental release form must be handed into the office.
+All required documents including the medical form, online waiver and photo release, family commitment form, code of conduct, team rules and travel guidelines must be handed into the office.
 Registration fees must be paid by the start of the season.
+A late fee of $15 will be assessed if payment is not made within 2 weeks of the start of the season.

 MJRC Blog & Communication

-All of our additional communication for the 2018 spring season will be posted on our programming blog.
+All of our additional communication will be posted on our programming blog.
 You can find the blog by going to our website, www.rowpnra.org, and locating the programs tab at the top.
 If you hover over the tab a drop down menu will appear, find Mercer Juniors, and another drop down menu will appear for MJRC blog.
 Please check the blog regularly especially during racing season.

 We also use a texting service for urgent communications.
 Text PNRA to 313131 to sign up for the service.